Docs

 import "@contracts/types"

-These defaults are written into Acton.toml by project scaffolding commands such as acton new and acton init.
-The exact path depends on the scaffold layout: standard templates use contracts / tests / wrappers, while --app scaffolds use contracts/src / contracts/tests / contracts/wrappers.
-If you remove them manually, Acton does not silently recreate them during normal compilation; add them back explicitly or rerun acton init.
+These defaults are written into Acton.toml by project scaffolding commands such as acton new and by acton init only when it creates a missing manifest.
+The exact path depends on the scaffold layout: standard templates use contracts/, tests/, and wrappers/, while --app scaffolds use contracts/src/, contracts/tests/, and contracts/wrappers/.

 • Exact Match: Acton matches the first part of the path (before the first slash) against the defined mappings.
 For example, in import "@core/math", it looks for the @core mapping.